t-ob/accelerated-computing/www/content/blog/notes-on-neural-networks-part-04.md

 [regis-blog]: https://swe-to-mle.pages.dev/

 [^my-ignorance]: I still find this surprising as the intuition I've internalised, which I now believe is not correct, is that any respectable positional embedding would not perturb the original vocabulary too much, so as to preserve semantic meanings (in the case of natural language, at least).
 In this case as our embedding dimension grows we end up pushing our points in different positions further and further apart.
 Maybe semantic meaning (eg. the classic example "king - man + woman = queen") has less to do with absolute position and more to do with relative position amongst neighbouring points.
+[^ty-regis]: Thanks also to Régis who pointed out an earlier version of this paragraph was not entirely correct!